Publish a Basic Website for Free using Cloudflare and Svelte

 Step 4 - Create a Page

-Next step is go to into cloudflare and create a page.
+The next step is going into Cloudflare and creating a page.

 cloudflare-03-create-a-page-1